Saints rally past Eagles 20-14, will host NFC title game

 NUMBERS

 Brees, who turns 40 Tuesday, finished 28 for 38 despite the awful start, throwing for 301 yards.
 Aside from Thomas, who was targeted 16 times — he led the NFL with 125 catches — no one caught more than four passes for New Orleans.
 Alvin Kamara had four for 35 yards and also rushed for 71 yards.
 Mark Ingram added 53 yards on the ground as the Saints outrushed the Eagles 137-49.
+New Orleans is 6-0 at home in the playoffs with Payton and Brees.

 Foles was 18 for 31 for 201 yards.
 Jeffery had five catches for a team-leading 63 yards before the game-sealing drop.